AHPCO Executive Committee

 Lisa is an alumna of the University of Alabama and a licensed social worker

-Stormy Dismuke, AHPCO Executive Committee Member
+Stormy Hester, AHPCO Executive Committee Member

-She currently serves as a board member for the Alabama Hospice and Palliative Care Organization (AHPCO), is a representative of the Advisory Council on Palliative Care and Quality of Life for the state of Alabama and has served on advisory boards for Marshall Medical Centers and several regional colleges including Jacksonville State University.
-Stormy is an advocate for exceptional, individualized care for those on the end-of-life journey and is a featured speaker on hospice and palliative care topics.
+She currently serves as a board member for the Alabama Hospice and Palliative Care Organization (AHPCO) and previously served as a representative of the Advisory Council on Palliative Care and Quality of Life for the state of Alabama and has served on advisory boards for Marshall Medical Centers and several regional colleges including Jacksonville State University.

-Patty Baggett , AHPCO Executive Committee Member
+Kyle Rice , AHPCO Executive Committee Member

-Andrew Bar, AHPCO, Non Provider Executive Committee Member
+Deanna Heath, AHPCO, Non Provider Executive Committee Member